MagnusNilssonn/Projekt-1/README.md

 - Naoise Gaffney, my mentor who gave me helpful tips and solutions during the course of the project.
 - Code Institute - For the course material and the support throughout.
 - Hero image is from https://www.istockphoto.com/.
+- Contact Us background picture is from https://www.istockphoto.com/.
 - Fonts is from Google Fonts.
 - All other pictures is my own.